TBD54566975/did-dht/spec/spec.md

 ## Conformance

 The keywords MAY, MUST, MUST NOT, RECOMMENDED, SHOULD, and SHOULD NOT in this document are to be interpreted as described in [BCP 14](https://www.rfc-editor.org/info/bcp14) [[spec:RFC2119]] [[spec:RFC8174]] when, and only when, they appear in all capitals, as shown here.

 ## Terminology

 [[def:Decentralized Identifier, Decentralized Identifier, DID, DIDs, DID Document, DID Documents]] ~ A [W3C specification](https://www.w3.org/TR/did-core/) describing an _identifier that enables verifiable, decentralized digital identity_.
-A DID identifier is associated with a JSON document containing cryptograhpic keys, services, and other properties outlined in the specification.
+A DID identifier is associated with a JSON document containing cryptographic keys, services, and other properties outlined in the specification.

 [[def:DID Suffix, Suffix]]